DPotoyan/Chem324/math/note03.md

 <img src="images/ComplexHelix.gif" alt="applied photoelectric" class="bg-primary mb-1"  width="60%">

 Visualization of Euler's formula $e^{i\omega t}$ as a function of $t$.
 The helix is formed by plotting points for various values of $\omega$ and is determined by both the cos and sin components of the formula.
-One curve represents the real component  $cos$\omega$$ of the formula, while another curve, rotated 90 degrees around the $t$ axis (due to multiplication by  $i$ represents the imaginary component $sin\omega$
+One curve represents the real component  $cos\omega$ of the formula, while another curve, rotated 90 degrees around the $t$ axis (due to multiplication by  $i$ represents the imaginary component $sin\omega$

 :::